GoBoundless/spar/README.md

 ### Apache, NginX, Lighttpd, etc

-`rake assets:precompile` populates the `public/` directory with using `index.html` files, which any web server should be able to serve with minimal configuration.
+`rake assets:precompile` populates the `public/` directory with each view in its own `index.html`, which any web server should be able to serve with minimal configuration.

 ## Issues & Bugs